 trains and replacement parts.
 Many of the trains were reproductions of early 20th century Wide

 gauge electric trains originally made by the likes of Ives, American Flyer

 and 'O' gauge trains by Lionel.
 The company also developed entirely new

 creations in the classic style of tin-plate pre-war trains.

-The company, also known as M & V Enterprises, was based in Escondido, a town in
+The company, initially known as M & V Enterprises, was started in 1966 when Dick Mayer first got

 assembly was done by hand.
 Classic style machine tools, including many that were built in Germany in